Flemington7/SimonsAgent/SimonsHFT/README.md

 ## Introduction

 Daily trading (e.g., portfolio management) and intraday trading (e.g., order execution) are typically studied separately in quantitative investment.
 To achieve joint trading performance, these strategies must interact and be backtested together.
-The `NestedDecisionExecutionWorkflow` framework supports multi-level joint backtesting strategies, allowing for accurate evaluation and optimization.
+The `NestedDecisionExecutionWorkflow` framework provided by `Qlib` supports multi-level joint backtesting strategies, allowing for accurate evaluation and optimization.
+Our `SimonsHFT` framework is built on top of this framework to support high-frequency trading operations.

 ## Framework Design

-The nested decision execution framework considers the interaction of strategies at different levels.
+The `SimonsHFT` considers the interaction of strategies at multiple levels.
 Each level consists of a "Trading Agent" and "Execution Environment."
 The "Trading Agent" includes:
 - Data processing module ("Information Extractor")
 - Forecasting module ("Forecast Model")
 - Decision generator ("Decision Generator")

-The trading algorithm generates decisions based on forecast signals, which are then executed by the "Execution Environment."
-This nested structure allows for the evaluation and optimization of trading strategies at multiple levels.
+The trading algorithm generates decisions based on forecast signals, which are then executed by the "Execution Environment", and returns the execution results.

 ## Getting Started